jacobtomlinson/carte-noire/_posts/2019-04-11-the-sun-cant-reach-my-windows-here.md

 life starves us of love and affection

-then leaves us to pass
+then leaves us once to pass

 <br>
 the sun can't reach my windows

-it's dark out and in
+it's dark outside and in

-my world is extinguished
+my world is all extinguished

-my patience runs thin
+my patience, it runs thin